 PU is just one of two main types of faux leather.
 The other one is PVC, or more commonly known as vinyl.
-In most instances, both are loosely called faux leather, synthetic leather, artificial leather, vegan leather, and many others.
+Both are loosely called faux leather, synthetic leather, artificial leather, vegan leather, pleather, and many others.

 Watch: How Pleather Is Made

 Strengths and Weaknesses

 PU may have many positive qualities, but its kryptonite is heat and moisture.
-Chemicals are added to the mix to make PU resistant to fire, scratches, and sunlight, but they don’t guarantee 100% protection and will weaken due to wear and tear.
-Leave faux leather to these elements for long periods, and it will degrade dreadfully at some point.
+Even though chemicals are added to the mix to make PU resistant to fire, scratches, and sunlight, they still don’t guarantee 100% protection.
+It will eventually weaken due to wear and tear.
+Leave faux leather to these elements for a long time, and it will horribly degrade.

 In humid environments (places that are usually near the Earth’s equator), PU leather can degrade more easily due to perspiration.
-Imagine being in a sauna even if the occasion does not call for it.
-That’s what you’d feel in areas with relatively high humidity.
+Imagine being in a sauna even if the occasion doesn’t call for it.
+That’s what you’d feel like in places with relatively high humidity.

-Since PU is not breathable, moist skin conveniently sticks to it upon contact.
-Moreover, sweat isn’t just some kind of liquid.
+Since PU is not breathable, moist skin can easily stick to it upon contact.
+Furthermore, sweat isn’t just some kind of liquid.
 It also has other stuff mixed in, such as ammonia, sodium, sugar, and bacteria.

 PU Leather Maintenance

-Faux leather requires proper care, like its genuine counterpart.
+Faux leather requires proper care like its genuine counterpart.
 Even the highest quality of synthetic leather can degrade like paper in a short amount of time if not taken care of adequately.
 Below are some tips to prolong the lifespan of PU leather:

 1. Use in a Cool and Dry Workspace

 PU leather is ideal in places where there is ample air conditioning, or where the temperature is naturally low.
-Faux leather can live longer in environments where heat and moisture are at a minimum.
+It can live longer in environments where heat and moisture are at a minimum.